 College of Community Innovation and Education

-UCF Downtown, Dr. Phillips Academic Commons (DPAC), Room: 446
+Dr. Phillips Academic Commons (DPAC) - UCF Downtown, 446

-The School of Public Administration provides the highest quality undergraduate education for students interested in working in the public and private sectors, as well as, nonprofit organizations.
+The School of Public Administration provides the highest quality undergraduate education for students interested in working in the nonprofit sector.
 The school strives to achieve local, state and national prominence through contemporary curriculum, innovative instruction, scholarly and applied research, and community service.
-Programs and services develop and enhance management skills essential to public and nonprofit organizations oriented towards an evolving metropolitan environment.
-The school offers an undergraduate program leading to a Bachelor of Arts (BA) or a Bachelor of Science (BS) in Public Administration.
-The program provides opportunities for students to prepare for employment as public administrators and produces graduates with the public management skills and analytical techniques needed for successful careers in government, nonprofit and related business fields.
+Programs and services develop and enhance management skills essential to public and nonprofit organizations.
+The school offers an undergraduate program leading to a Bachelor of Arts (BA) or a Bachelor of Science (BS) in Nonprofit Management.
+The program provides opportunities for students to prepare for employment as nonprofit professionals and produces graduates with the management skills and analytical techniques needed for successful careers in nonprofit and related business fields.